 Mid Range: La Rouvenaz Hotel

-If you are looking for a mid-range accommodation I highly recommend staying at La Rouvenaz Hotel during your visit for its incredible lakeside views, central location, reputable restaurant and comfortable rooms.
+If you are looking for mid-range accommodation I highly recommend staying at La Rouvenaz Hotel during your visit for its incredible lakeside views, central location, reputable restaurant, and comfortable rooms.

 Budget: Montreux Youth Hostel

 Only a few steps away from the lakeside promenade and a few hundred meters from the train station.
 There are dorms, private double rooms, and family-sized rooms available with wifi and breakfast is included.
 Montreux Youth Hostel is your best bang for buck!

 FOR ALL OTHER PLACES TO STAY IN MONTREUX, SEARCH ON AGODA OR SEARCH ON BOOKING.COM